alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 !!!
 Note
     - Manual transcriptions are registered as the **manual** version.
-    - Imported transcriptions, when batch imported with a zip file, are registered as the **Zip import** version. <!-- todo: add link to import -->
+    - Imported transcriptions, when batch imported with a zip file, are registered as the **Zip import** version by default.
+You can name a transcription version during import. <!-- todo: add link to import -->
-    - Transcriptions predicted with a model are named with the model. <!-- todo: add link to predict transcription -->
+    - Transcriptions predicted with a model are named after the model. <!-- todo: add link to predict transcription -->

 ![image: Illustration of the drop-down menu for selecting the version of the transcription](img/export/escriptorium_export_transcription_version.gif "Choosing a transcription version")